klaw90/dailyPlanner/README.md

 GitHub code size in bytes

 #Description
 Create a simple calendar application that allows a user to save events for each hour of the workday.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 #Requirements
 User Story